The Hector Berlioz Website

 The Piazza Navona in pictures

-Unless otherwise stated, all the photographs reproduced on this page were taken by Michel Austin in May 2007; other pictures have been scanned from engravings in our own collection. © Monir Tayeb and Michel Austin.
+Unless otherwise stated, all the photographs reproduced on this page were taken by Michel Austin in May 2007; other pictures have been scanned from engravings in our collection. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

 1. The Piazza Navona in times past